 It’s clear from the information we listed above that both SEO and PPC have their pros and cons.
 But you might be wondering: in the SEO vs PPC debate, which is best for your client?

 Ultimately, there’s no one right answer that will apply to every client.
 Digital marketing should feel much more personal than that.

 These strategies aren't one-size-fits-all.
 Recommending the same exact strategy to every client won’t set them up for success.

 ?Therefore, it's crucial to know how to make the best determination using the information at your disposal.

 If you’re trying to settle the SEO vs PPC question, here are a few factors you’ll want to keep in mind.

-- Urgency: Does the client need results immediately?
-Do they have a special sale they need to promote or are they launching a brand new product?
-Are they looking to quickly increase their conversions during a specific season?
-If so, PPC might be your best bet.
-By definition, SEO does take longer to work, even though new pages may be indexed relatively quickly.
-But if time isn’t on your client’s side (or you need to do some fast work to convince them that marketing is worth the investment), pay-per-click advertising might be a good way to start.
+SEO does take longer to work, even though new pages may be indexed relatively quickly.
+But if time isn’t on your client’s side (or you need to do some fast work to convince them that marketing is worth the investment), pay-per-click advertising can help.

 SEO Vs PPC: Why a Diverse and Integrated Marketing Strategy Wins

-We outlined just a few scenarios above that might help you to make an SEO vs PPC determination for a given client.
+We've outlined just a few scenarios that might help you to make an SEO vs PPC determination for a given client.
 But those situations are often outliers.
-For many clients, the best option is to use a combination of SEO and PPC.

 That’s not to say that you should always recommend both SEO and PPC for every client.
 But understanding the advantages and shortcomings of each option, as well as delving into your client’s expectations and specific marketing challenges, will allow you to make the best marketing decisions possible.